lautarodibartolo/lautarodibartolo.github.io/README.md

 <img src="picture.png" alt="Just me" width="300"/>

-I am currently working as **data scientist** for [Analytics Town](https://www.analyticstown.com/en/home/) on e-commerce sites of a large retail company in Europe.
-In addition, I work as a **CRM consultant** (HubSpot) for [Deitres](https://www.deitres.com), an IoT firm, seeking the automation of marketing and collection tools.
-Finally, I have teaching functions at the National University of Mar del Plata as an **assistant professor** in **applied statistics**.
+I am currently working as **Data Scientist Sr.** for [Analytics Town](https://www.analyticstown.com/en/home/) on e-commerce sites of a large retail company in Europe.
+In addition, I work as a **consultant** for [Deitres](https://www.deitres.com), an IoT firm, seeking the automation of marketing and collection tools.

 **I am interested in carrying out projects that involve the entire data life cycle**:
 * Data creation, ingestion, or capture.